agessaman/meshcore-packet-capture/README.md

 #### Exit Behavior

-The script handles MQTT disconnections intelligently:

-- **On Disconnect**: Script continues running and attempts reconnection
-- **On Reconnection Failure**: Script exits after maximum retry attempts (configurable)
+The script handles MQTT disconnections by continuing to run and attempting reconnection.
+On reconnection failure, it exits after maximum retry attempts (configurable).

-This approach is ideal for BLE connections where disconnections may be transient:
+For BLE connections where disconnections may be transient:

 ```bash
 # Exit when reconnection attempts fail (recommended for BLE)